Ukraine refugees near 4 million. Will exodus slowdown last?

 “Many people just do not want to leave their homes, because homeland is homeland,” she said.

 Keaten reported from Geneva.
-Monika Scislowska in Warsaw, Poland, and Kirsten Grieshaber in Berlin contributed to this report.
+Bassam Hatoum in Medyka, Monika Scislowska in Warsaw, Poland, and Kirsten Grieshaber in Berlin contributed to this report.

 Follow all AP stories on the Russia war on Ukraine at https://apnews.com/hub/russia-ukraine.